 Storing Baked Star Bread

-Store this bread in an airtight container or bag once it’s completely cooled.
+- Room temperature: Once your bread has cooled then go ahead an place it in an airtight container.
 Keep at room temperature for up to 4 days.
 Freeze for up to 3 months.

 - 1 cup whole milk

 - 2 teaspoon instant yeast

 - 6 tablespoon of apple butter